ent/ent/doc/md/schema-edges.md

 ## StorageKey

+By default, Ent configures edge storage-keys by the edge-owner (the schema that holds the `edge.To`), and not the by back-reference (`edge.From`).
+This is because back-references are optional and can be removed.

-Custom storage configuration can be provided for edges using the `StorageKey` method.
+In order to use custom storage configuration for edges, use the `StorageKey` method as follows:

 ```go
 // Edges of the User.